velartrill/velartrill.github.io/orig/friends-and-foes.md

 %in arc War

 %with character Rhea Moonbeam
-%with character Lenshal Casvari Listeli
+%with character Lenshal Casvari Listali